De Concini-Kac filtration and Gelfand-Tsetlin generators for quantum gl_N: Introduction

-These algebras contain a special commutative subalgebra which allows one to embed the algebra into a certain invariant subalgebra of some skew group algebra.
-In particular, such an embedding enables the computation of the skew field of fractions (\cite{FMO},\cite{FH}).
-Representation theory of Galois orders was developed in \cite{FO2}.
-If $U$ is a Galois order over its commutative subalgebra $\Gamma$ then one considers a category of Gelfand-Tsetlin $U$-modules which are direct sums of finite-dimensional $\Gamma$-modules parameterized by the maximal ideals of $\Gamma$.
-The set of isomorphism classes of irreducible Gelfand-Tsetlin modules extended from a given maximal ideal $\bm$ of $\Gamma$ is called the \emph{fiber} of $\bm$.
-In the case in which fibers consist of single isomorphism classes, the corresponding irreducible Gelfand-Tsetlin modules are parameterized by the elements of $\Specm \Gamma$ (up to some equivalence).
+These algebras contain a special commutative subalgebra $\Gamma$ which allows one to embed the algebra into a certain invariant subalgebra of some skew group algebra.
+In particular, such an embedding enables the computation of the skew field of fractions \cite{FMO},\cite{FH}.

 A natural choice of a commutative subalgebra in many associative algebras is a so-called Gelfand-Tsetlin subalgebra.
 Classical Gelfand-Tsetlin subalgebras of the universal enveloping algebras of a simple Lie algebras were considered in \cite{FM}, \cite{Vi}, \cite{KW-1}, \cite{KW-2}, \cite{G1}, \cite{G2} among the others.